disarticulate/build-latest-nginx/README.md

  4. If compile is ok, it will ask to <code>make install</code>.

  5. If you had nginx before on the same server, systemd and sysv configurations can be used without any change.
-If not, they will be installed, unless answer is no. Provided configure options correspond to debian defaults.
+ If not, they will be installed, unless answer is no.
+ Provided configure options correspond to debian defaults.
  Systemd service file contains some standart systemd unit features added on top of the default debian ones.
  Please review them.

 ### Options:
 Option | Meaning
 ------------ | -------------
-  -q, --q | Don't ask any questions.
+  -q, --q | Don't ask many questions.
 Download and build all modules, preserve "nginx" as server string, if -s is not specified.
 Ask only for <code>make install</code> at the end.
-  -p, --p | Show latest version of nginx from nginx.org and exit -s, --s | Set server string to:
+  -p, --p | Show latest version of nginx from nginx.org and exit -r, --r | do not download again sources, just re-run configure and compile process.
+  -s, --s | Set server string to:
   -h, --h | Show help and exit

 ### Notes:

 If you run this script on virgin system, i.e. nginx was not installed before, make sure  directory specified for cache in configure script exists, before attempting to start nginx.
-Also, have look at provided etc/ subfolder, where are the important files from debian package, i.e. for logrotate and /etc/default
+It is also possible to first install debian nginx to create all  structure.

 ### FAQ:
  Q. Why is this?

- A. Main reason: enable/disable modules at compile time and try the latest version.
+ A. Most of the comunity NGINX modules can only be enabled / disabled by recompiling NGINX.